karayabin/universe-snapshot/universe/Ling/Chloroform_HeliumRenderer/doc/api/Ling/Chloroform_HeliumRenderer/HeliumRenderer.md

     - displayErrorMode: string=both (both | inline | summary).
 How to display error messages: whether inline (i.e. above the form fields), in an error summary at the top of the form (summary mode), or both at the same time.
     - useValidation: bool=true.
 Set it to false to debug static validation, or if you don't need js validation at all.
-    - renderPrintsJsHandler: bool=true.
+    - printJsHandler: bool=true.
 Whether the render method should print the js handler.
 If false, you are responsible for printing the js handler manually wherever you see fit (usually just before the body tag).
+    - printSubmitButton: bool=true.
+Whether to render the submit button.
+    - printFormTag: bool=true.
+Whether to render the form tag.
     - formStyle: string=stack (stack|horizontal).
 Which bootstrap 4 style to use to render the fields.
                      With stack, the form control is below the label, with horizontal, the form control is to the right of the label.